Dermatology Elective Information for Visiting Medical Students

-The SIU Division of Dermatology offers fourth year students a 4-week general dermatology elective.
+The SIU Division of Dermatology offers visiting students a 4-week general dermatology elective.
 During the rotation students spend a majority of their time seeing patients in our general dermatology clinics.
 Assigned textbook reading is provided during the elective time.
-There is an extensive kodachrome study set available for independent review.
 We have several didactic conferences during the week and most are tailored to include student participation.
 These include weekly journal club, kodachrome conference, lectures and monthly grand rounds.
 Students may also be involved in evaluating hospital consults and rotating through the Mohs micrographic surgery unit.
-If students have already completed a general dermatology elective elsewhere, we do permit a shortened rotation (2 weeks) which follows the same schedule as our 4-week elective.

 Student evaluations will be based on their clinical performance, participation in conferences, and a written multiple choice and kodachrome examination based on the textbook reading at the end of the rotation.